Does your dog have itchy ears? Are they constantly scratching themselves? Is their skin red and inflamed in areas?

 - Breathing Issues: While less common in dogs than in cats, dogs who are having trouble breathing or are wheezing could be experiencing an allergic reaction to food or their surroundings.

-To provide in-the-moment, daily relief AND actually begin to heal the underlying cause of many allergies (i.e. poor gut health and a weak immune system) we recommend a holistic and natural supplement like our Allergy Relief chews.
+To provide in-the-moment, daily relief AND actually promote immune system health, we recommend a holistic and natural supplement like our Allergy Relief chews.

 They contain premium and natural forms of ingredients like: